spmiddlebrooks/Get-SkypeUserDiscoveryData/README.md

-# Get-UserAttributes
+# Get-SkypeUserDiscoveryData

-Get-UserAttributes will read a CSV input file containing a list of userPrincipalNames (UPN) and perform the following functions:
+Get-SkypeUserDiscoveryData will read a CSV input file containing a list of userPrincipalNames (UPN) and perform the following functions:

 	1. Check that the user object exists in Active Directory using userPrincipalName from the CSV input file as the Identifier.
 		a.
 Verify that the following addresses all match:  userPrincipalName, MsRtcSip-PrimaryUserAddress, Primary SMTP (from proxy addresses) and SIP (from proxy addresses)